-KPPA has recently contracted with Managed Medical Review Organization, Inc. (MMRO)for administration of disability retirement claims.
+KPPA has contracted with Managed Medical Review Organization, Inc. (MMRO)for administration of disability retirement claims.
 MMRO may reach out to members regarding their application for disability retirement and members who are disability retirement recipients.

 Here are some things to keep in mind if you are receiving disability retirement benefits from Kentucky Public